TrueBlocks/trueblocks-docs/content/docs/chifra/admin.md

 toc: true
 ---
 ## intro
-The Admin section of commands allows you to get the status of the system as well as control the creation of and sharing of the TrueBlocks index of appearances.
-It also provides a mechanism for serving the `chifra` subcommands as API endpoints.
+The Admin section of commands allows you to get the status of the system as well as control the creation of, sharing of, and pinning of the TrueBlocks index of appearances.
+It also provides a mechanism for serving the `chifra` subcommands as API endpoints through the `chifra serve` command.
 ## chifra status

-The `chifra status` program allows one to  manage and explore [monitor cache files](../../monitors/README.md).
-You may list cache entries, check for duplicate or invalid cache entries (and optionally remove them).
-Use the tool with caution and please make sure to backup your data before proceeding.
+The `chifra status` program allows you to manage and explore the various TrueBlock caches.
+You may list all, some, or individual cache entries either as a summary or in full detail.
+The cache types are described in the `modes` option.
+There are caches for the address index, named addresses, abi files, as well as other things including blockchain data, address monitors and groups of address monitors called entities.

 ### usage